- Treatment for erectile dysfunction with Viagra®

 Viagra® must not be used if you:

-- are allergic to sildenafil or any ingredient of the product
+- Are allergic to sildenafil or any ingredient of the product.

-- take nitrate medicines for chest pain (angina)
+- Take nitrate medicines for chest pain (angina).

-- use nitric oxide donors such as amyl nitrite ("poppers")
+- Use nitric oxide donors such as amyl nitrite ("poppers").

-- have certain serious heart or liver conditions
+- Have certain serious heart or liver conditions.

-- have recently had a heart attack or stroke
+- Have recently had a heart attack or stroke.

-- have very low blood pressure
+- Have very low blood pressure.

-- have certain rare inherited eye conditions or a history of sudden vision loss (e.g., NAION)
+- Have certain rare inherited eye conditions or a history of sudden vision loss (e.g., NAION)

-Always inform your clinician about your full medical history and current medicines before starting treatment.
+Always inform your UK-registered prescriber of your full medical history and current medicines before starting treatment.

 What side effects can occur?